redis/docs/content/develop/connect/clients/client-side-caching.md

     messages can be greater than the savings made by caching.
 Avoid this problem by using a separate connection *without* CSC for any data that is not cache-friendly.
--   **Set a maximum time-to-live (TTL) for cached items**: The client libraries let you set a *time-to-live (TTL)* value for items in the cache.
-This is the maximum time between cache reads for any particular key.
-If a key isn't accessed during its TTL period, it will be deleted from the cache automatically and the memory that it uses will be freed.
-Re-using cache memory like this is more efficient than evicting items when the cache gets full.
-The exact TTL value depends on your specific requirements, but bear in mind that the whole purpose of the cache is to optimize reads for data that you access frequently.
-By definition, data that needs a long TTL isn't accessed frequently.
 -   **Estimate how many items you can cache**: The client libraries let you specify the maximum number of items you want to hold in the cache.
 You can calculate an estimate for this number by dividing the